+- What is Desktop Virtualization

 - Why consider a Desktop Virtualization project?

 - Key terms to understand

 - Comparing leading VDI vendors

-- Evaluating products
+- Evaluating Products

 - Hardware

 - Budgeting

 - Staffing Skills

 - Outsourcing

-- Planning for deployment
+- Planning for Deployment

 - Calculating ROI

-- Expert tips and advice
+- Expert Tips and Advice

-- Getting more PRO+ essential content
+- Getting more PRO+ exclusive content

 Most people believe that the Capex of implementing virtual desktops is about the same as that for physical desktops.
 In other words, if you spend about \$800 per desktop to buy and roll out traditional desktops, you can probably build a virtual desktop for about \$800 each.